 Ideally, we would like a clinic-recruited donor to provide up to five donations.
 The number of donations required for a recipient-recruited donor should be discussed with the specialist and the recipient.

-We quarantine the donated sperm for a period of six months before it can be cleared for use by the recipient.
+We quarantine the donated sperm for a period of three months before it can be cleared for use by the recipient.
 During this time and thereafter, you must inform City Fertility if:

 This information is extremely important as these factors have an effect on the quality of your semen and the health of any child conceived by your donation.